rosulek/gmail-tickler/README.md

 Specifying a date like `sat 1pm` on a Saturday will schedule the email for today if it's currently before 1pm, otherwise for a week from today.
 Similarly, specifying `aug 1 1pm` on August 1 will schedule the email for either today or next year's August 1.
 If you're really interested, you can use the `test.html` file in this repository to play around with the date/time specification syntax.

+## More Usage Notes:

+How do you cancel the tickler on a thread?
+For email-address tickling, find the thread filed under the `tickler` label, and remove that label.
+For label-based tickling, remove the `tickler/command` label.

+Some of these tickler commands specify a *relative* deadline, like `next friday`, `in 3 hours`.
+But relative to what?

+* If you've used email-address tickling, then the deadline is relative to the most recent message in the thread *for which `username+tickler+cmd@gmail.com` is a recipient*.
+So if other participants also follow up in the thread, the deadline won't be affected (but the message will also re-appear in the inbox in the meantime, because of the new activity in the thread).

+* If you've used label-based tickling, then the deadline is relative to the most recent message in the thread.
+So if other participants follow up in the thread, the deadline could move.
+Importantly, the deadline is **not** relative to the time you *applied* the label.
+As far as I know, there is no way to find out when a label was applied to a thread.

 ## Installation:

 1. **Set up the script:**